Deducteam/hol2dk/README.md

 mkdir output
 ```

-- setup the directory with all the required data:
+- setup the directory with all the required files:
 ```
 cd output
 hol2dk config $hollight_file.ml $root_path [coq_file_or_module] ... [$file.mk]
 ```
-Do `hol2dk config` for more details.
+Do `hol2dk config` to get more details.

 - you can then do in order:
   * `make` to get the list of targets and variables